quantiota/AI-Agent-Farm/doc/it-admin/backup/README.md

 To mount the RAID storage volume to the backup directory, add the following line to the "/etc/fstab" file:

-UUID=RAID-storage-UUID /backup ext4 defaults 0 0
+UUID=&lt;RAID-storage-UUID&gt; /backup ext4 defaults 0 0

-Replace "RAID-storage-UUID" with the UUID obtained from the previous step.
+Replace " &lt;RAID-storage-UUID &gt;" with the UUID obtained from the previous step.
 Finally, use the command "mount -a" to mount the RAID storage volume to the backup directory.
 Now, the RAID storage volume will be automatically mounted to the backup directory upon system startup.

   To mount a RAID storage volume to the backup directory /backup, you can use a command like this: